kareila/aoc-solutions/README.md

 Initial release of Perl solutions from 2022.

-_kareila at dreamwidth dot org // 7 Oct 2023_
+_kareila at dreamwidth dot org // 28 Dec 2023_